MoonPoet/xaprb-src/content/blog/2014/root-cause-fallacy.md

 some companies have stopped saying their tools or products can find root causes.
 Maybe this trend will allow us to replace the manifest failures of root-cause analysis with something more helpful.

+[^ishikawa]: [Ted Dorsey on Twitter](https://twitter.com/TedDorsey4/status/1053991616040570880): _I prefer the Ishikawa method over the "five whys".
+But shifting from a culture of blame to a culture of extreme ownership is the real goal_.
+For more on the Ishikawa method, see [Wikipedia](https://en.wikipedia.org/wiki/Ishikawa_diagram).